GaloisInc/BESSPIN-GFE/README.md

 If using separate development and testing machines, only the development machine needs a license.
 We recommend installing Vivado Lab on the testing machine, because it does not require a license and can be used to program the FPGA.

 ### Building the Bitstream ###

-To build your own bitstream, make sure Vivado 2017.4 is on your path (`$ which vivado`) and run the following commands
+To build your own bitstream, make sure Vivado 2017.4 is on your path (`$ which vivado`) and run the following commands from within the nix-shell

 ```bash
 cd $GFE_REPO